What is a Fear-Free Certified Animal Hospital?

 We have treats throughout the hospital.
 If your cat or dog is on a special diet, we encourage you to bring their treats or food with you to the visit.

 - Sedation & Restraint Options

 Our staff is trained in low-stress handling techniques and a considerate approach.
 We use treats, petting, and toys as distractions.
 Families are allowed to be with their pets during procedures (excluding sedation, anesthesia, x-rays, and while the hospital is closed).
 The staff will direct families on how they can play a part in their pet's treatment resulting in lower stress for your pet and keeping staff and family safe during the procedure.

 In some cases, we will reschedule a procedure if the pet is stressed.
 This allows us to send home medications before performing the procedures.

 If restraint is required during a procedure, our trained staff may use a towel wrap, a muzzle, or an Elizabethan collar to ensure the patient is safe and comfortable during the process.
 A mild sedative may be recommended to make sure that the procedure can be performed safely and less stressful for the patient.

-If you already know that your pet experiences anxiety or stress when visiting the vet, it may be beneficial for the veterinarian to provide you with a mild sedative to give to your pet at home prior to an appointment
+If you already know that your pet experiences anxiety or stress when visiting the vet, it may be beneficial for the veterinarian to provide you with a mild sedative to give to your pet at home before an appointment

 - Fear Free Overnight Stays